NovakLab/RiskSignature/README.md

 2. riskgenes - Table consisting of RNA risk signature genes and direction

 3. background - Table consisting of a "universe" of genes analyzed during model training

+This package depends on R version >= 3.5.0